Carmendelope/application-manager/README.md

 ​
 The application manager is in charge of managing operations related to the application lifecycle and the connections between applications. ​​
 The application manager receives messages from public-api as list/get descriptors and applications, deploy/undeploy instances, add and remove connections, etc.
-Some of these requests can be satisfied in this component and other ones should be sent to conductor and network-manager
+Some of these requests can be satisfied in this component and others are sent to conductor and network-manager

 ## Getting Started